BoMarconiHenriksen/virtual_server_attack/install_virtual_box_and_vagrant/README.md

 Open Git Bash or cmder.
 Make a new directory and cd into it.

-For now we will work with this box.
+For now we will work with the box ubuntu/trusty64 which is an ubuntu 16.04 server.
 vagrant box add ubuntu/trusty64

 ### Initialise the box.